htutwaiphyoe/mastering-typescript/frontend-masters/intermediate-v2/README.md

 Object.freeze => readonly object in both compile time and runtime readonly type => readonly in TS, can write in runtime

+## 06. Top Types

+### Top and bottom types

+Top types can be anything, bottom types can't be anything.
+We will also look at three "extreme types" in TypeScript: any, unknown and never.

+extreme types => accept anything/almost anything and nothing/almost nothing

+any => disable type checking => accept anything => console.log(any)
+unknown => accept anything but need type narrowing/guard before operation